 May not be supportive enough for serious runners.

-If you are looking to have a fit and healthy body, running can be one of the best ways to do so.
-And running success begins with the proper footwear!
-You need something that provides proper traction, based on the kind of track or terrain you will be running on.
-Something that will protect and support your feet and ankles in all situations.
+If you're looking to have a fit and healthy body, running can be one of the best ways to do so, and running success begins with the proper footwear!
+You need something that provides proper traction for the kind of track or terrain you'll be running on and something that will protect and support your feet and ankles in all situations.

-One common mistake first-time running shoe buyers make is shopping “off the rack,” using brand reputation, aesthetics, or advertising hype as their sole criteria in choosing a shoe.
+First-time running shoe buyers often make the mistake of using only brand reputation, aesthetics, or advertising hype as their sole criteria in choosing a shoe.
 In reality, finding the ideal women's running shoe can be a complicated process.
 Different kinds of feet — and different styles of running — call for different selection criteria.
-Experienced runners who understand their gait and arch type may be able to replace an existing running shoe with a duplicate, but beginners should factor in some basic information before they shop, including stride, arch type and exercise routine.
+Experienced runners who understand their gait and arch type may be able to replace an existing running shoe with a duplicate, but beginners should factor in some basic information, including stride, arch type, and exercise routine.